Therapy Dog Training Montana

 READ

-What to Train a Dog to Do
+How to Train Dog to Stop Biting Leash

 Therapy dogs should also be comfortable wearing a vest or harness and be able to walk on a leash.
 They should be calm and patient around other people and animals, and have a good temperament.